Red Sox vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 16 doubles, two triples, six home runs, 25 walks and 30 RBI (58 total hits).
-He has stolen five bases.
+- Ramirez has collected 59 hits with 17 doubles, two triples, six home runs and 25 walks.
+He has driven in 31 runs with five stolen bases.

 Ramírez Recent Games